 - By refocusing our roadmaps, our Net Promoter Scores have grown an average of 11%.

 - We’ve witnessed solid cross-sell success with Sage Payment Solutions sold to over 10% of our Sage MAS 90 ERP base, and Sage CRM to over 30% of Sage ERP Accpac customers.

 - And most important, we have made selective investments to position the portfolio for further success in FY11, such as Sage MAS 200 ERP Relational Database (RDB), Sage ERP Accpac web deployability (6.), and Sage ERP X3 channel expansion.

 These accomplishments have not always come easily and that I thank you for your trust and commitment through this process.
-We have made some tough decisions in order to streamline our portfolio including the removal of product editions with very few customers (such as Sage ERP MAS 90 Edition for Sage BusinessWorks Accounting customers), the open-sourcing of Sage ERP MAS 90 and Sage ERP MAS 200 Extended Solutions, the standardization of version support (N-2 as goal), and leaving some Endorsed Partner third-party relationships.
+We have made some tough decisions in order to streamline our portfolio including the removal of product editions with very few customers, the open-sourcing of Sage ERP MAS 90 and Sage ERP MAS 200 Extended Solutions, the standardization of version support (N-2 as goal), and leaving some Endorsed Partner third-party relationships.
 Challenging changes such as these have enabled us to refocus resources toward strategic investments which include Sage MAS 200 ERP RDB and Sage ERP Accpac Version 6.

 As a next step in our simplification quest, we are making adjustments to the way we run our ProvideX business.
 As you know, ProvideX is the embedded database for our Sage MAS 90 and Sage MAS 200 ERP product line and is a key enabler of the Sage MAS 90 ERP low total cost of ownership (TCO) and ease of use.
 The ProvideX intellectual property, which Sage owns exclusively, is strategic to our Sage MAS 90 and Sage MAS 200 ERP business.